-The La Trobe Wildlife Sanctuary is home to over many species of reptiles.
+The is home to over many species of reptiles.
 Most of these are in the Scinicidae or Skink Family.
 The open woodland of the Sanctuary makes it an ideal area for terrestrial reptiles.
 The Sanctuary has been constructing 'lizard lounges' to increase the amount of shelter and basking sites.
 Rocks and logs, used for landscaping and firewood, are often one of the first things taken from natural areas as urban areas expand.
 It is amazing how quickly that reptiles find newly constructed 'lizard lounges'; often within hours.

 Although no snakes have been sighted within the Sanctuary for many years, we encourage all visitors to remain vigilant.
 There are regular sightings of snake on the main campus of the university and in the local area, so they aren't far away and could move into the Sanctuary at any time.

 R - resident, no known breeding; RB - resident, breeding; T - transient; NR - near resident and regular visitor; X - has occurred but now locally extinct